Joy and her husband are avid hunters, home-butchering enthusiasts, sausage lovers, and cooks. Their German Shepherd dog is raw fed.

 How to Chunk Up a Junk Deer

 This is the fourth of four articles that demonstrate how to skin a deer, how to gut a deer, how to prepare a deer, and how to cut up a deer for dog food.
 Here I will show you one of the simplest ways to cut a deer carcass into suitable pieces for your dog's dinner.
-Since dogs often aren't picky and are capable of using food we can't (or shouldn't), you don't have to be super clean during the butchering process.
+Since dogs often aren't picky and are capable of eating food we can't (or shouldn't) eat, you don't have to be super clean during the butchering process.

 What Can My Dog Eat?